 Unusual Options Activity Insight: XPeng

-Shares of XPeng (NYSE:XPEV) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved down to $39.57.
+XPeng (NYSE:XPEV) shares experienced unusual options activity on Thursday.
+The stock price moved up to $38.55 following the option alert.

 - Strike Price: $40.00